rezamobaraki/simple-goodreads/README.md

 - **Swagger UI**: Available at `/api/v1/swagger/`
 - **ReDoc UI**: Available at `/api/v1/redoc/`

-You can also access the API documentation by postman collection in the docs directory.
+You can also access the API documentation by Postman collection in the `docs` directory.

 - **Postman Collection**: Available at `/docs/Goodreads.postman_collection.json`